Landerolaria newbeyi

-Olearia newbeyi is a species of flowering plant in the family Asteraceae and is endemic to the south-west of Western Australia.
+Landerolaria newbeyi is a species of flowering plant in the family Asteraceae which is endemic to the south-west of Western Australia.
 It is a shrub with broadly linear to narrowly oblong leaves, and dull purple, daisy-like inflorescences.

 Description

-Olearia newbeyi is a shrub that typically grows up to 30 cm high and 30–35 cm wide, its stems and leaves with a few glandular hairs.
+Landerolaria newbeyi is a shrub that typically grows up to 30 cm high and 30–35 cm wide, its stems and leaves with a few glandular hairs.
 The leaves are crowded in bunches pressed against the stems, scattered along older stems, broadly linear to narrowly oblong, 2–12 mm long and 0.8–4 mm wide and sessile.
 Both sides of the leaves are medium green with a few glandular hairs and a heart-shaped base.
 The heads or daisy-like "flowers" are arranged in panicles on the ends of branches on a peduncle 2–20 mm long and are 5–8 mm in diameter with a cup-shaped involucre at the base.
 Each head has 76 to 85 dull purple ray florets, the ligule 1.5–2.0 mm long, surrounding 6 to 11 disc florets.
 Flowering occurs in January and the fruit is an achene 0.6–1.1 mm long, the pappus with eighteen to thirty barbed bristles.

 Taxonomy

-Olearia newbeyi was first formally described in 2008 by Nicholas Sèan Lander in the journal Nuytsia from specimens collected by Kenneth Newbey in 1985.
+The species was first formally described as Olearia newbeyi by Nicholas Sèan Lander in 2008 in the journal Nuytsia from specimens collected by Kenneth Newbey in 1985.
 The specific epithet (newbeyi) honours the collector of the type specimens.
+In 2020 Guy L. Nesom placed the species in the newly-described genus Landerolaria as L. newbeyi after Olearia had been found to be polyphyletic.